wp-plugins/robo-gallery/readme.txt

 = Is it possible to create direct link on the front end to the gallery? =

 Yes, you can use generated direct link inside particular gallery settings

+= Where specify description of the gallery images? =

+When you open gallery settings inside you'll find images manager section.
+Images manager make you able to add/edit descriptions and titles of every gallery image

+= Do you have some limits for images amount in gallery? =

+No, we don't have any limits for amount of the images in gallery

 = How to customize border of the gallery thumbnails? =